-The company's future viability and risk management are ultimately dependent upon the performance of the wider trading group owned by ABPJ and the ability of its UK-wide ports and transport operations to generate cash flows.
-Further details of the risks and uncertainties relating to the wider trading group, including the impact of the Covid-19 virus, can be found in the Annual Report and Accounts of ABPAH.
+The company's future viability and risk management are ultimately dependent upon the performance of the wider trading group ultimately owned by ABPJ and the ability of its UKwide ports and transport operations to generate cash flows.
+Further details of these can be found in the Annual Report and Accounts of ABPAH.